jlambert360/Tech/README.md

 - [Context Menu Tuner](https://winaero.com/context-menu-tuner/) - Tool that allows you to customize Explorer's context menu in Windows 10, Windows 7, 8 and 8.1.
 - [Files](https://files.community/) - Windows 11 style file browser with tabs, more customization options, and themes.
 - [Open Shell](https://github.com/Open-Shell/Open-Shell-Menu) - Classic style Start Menu with customization for Windows 7, 8, 8.1, 10.
+- [QTTabBar](http://qttabbar.wikidot.com/) - Extends Explorer functionality with tabs, extra folder views, and more.
 - [WinAeroTweaker](https://winaerotweaker.com/) - All-in-one application that comes with dozens of options for fine-grained tuning of various Windows settings and features.
 - [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/install) - Modern, fast, efficient, powerful, and productive terminal application for users of command-line tools and shells like Command Prompt, PowerShell, and WSL.